The Harmful Effects of Second-hand Smoke

 How can I prevent exposure to second-hand smoke?

 Encourage family and friends to create a smoke-free environment.
-For tips visit www.smokefreehousingbc.ca/.
+For tips on creating a smoke-free home, visit Smoke-Free Housing BC www.smokefreehousingbc.ca.

 Smoke from 1 cigarette can stay in a room for hours, even with an open window.
 Many of the toxic chemicals remain in the air and the carpets, curtains, furniture, and clothes.
 Air purifiers and ventilation systems may remove some of the smoke, but these may not remove all the toxic chemicals.